Go directly to any of the following sections:

 Explore the digital frontier as it relates to today's communications strategies with this specialized online bachelor's from Southern New Hampshire University.

-Of the 9 students who earned a bachelor's degree in Communication & Journalism from William Jennings Bryan College in 2020-2021, 33% were men and 67% were women.
+During the 2021-2022 academic year, 10 students graduated with a bachelor's degree in communication & journalism from William Jennings Bryan College.
+About 30% were men and 70% were women.

 The following table and chart show the ethnic background for students who recently graduated from Bryan College - Dayton with a bachelor's in communication & journalism.